OA-PASS/dupe-checker/README.md

 * Journal A, `name`: "Journal of Foo", `issn`: Print:ABCD-1234, Online:WXYZ-6789
 * Journal B, `name`: "Journal of Foo", `issn`: Print:ABCD-1234, Linking:JKLM-8765

 In this scenario, the duplicate Journals will not be discovered, because the query for Journal A will insist on a match for the Print and Online ISSN, while the query for Journal B will insist on a match for the Print and Linking ISSN.
 Since neither Journal has the full complement of ISSNs, they won't be discovered by their respective queries.

-I don't think the general situation exists in the PASS data model at the moment.
+User resources might also be affected by this issue, where there may be up to three values contained in `locatorIds`.
+Some `User` resources possess two values for `locatorIds` (missing a `hopkinsId`), while others possess all three.
+I haven't seen any User resources with only one value for `locatorIds`.

 ### Pausing and resuming is not fully implemented